Syntax and Examples

 Secret Types

-The secret keyword creates MPC-aware types:
+The secret keyword creates MPC-aware types for secure computation:

-# Secret primitive types
+# Secret variable declaration

-let secret_age: secret int64 = 25
+var secret_value: secret int64 = 100

-# Secret values in computations
+- Secret values cannot be used in

 Functions